 First you’ll need a basic understanding of how dental insurance works.

-The process is simpler when an employer-offered plan is available; opt in, or opt out.
+The process is simpler when employer-offered Group Dental Insurance plans are available; opt in, or opt out.
 But when this isn’t the case and you’re trying to decide if private dental insurance is right for you, your choice to purchase a plan, or not is dependent upon one of a few conditions:

 - There’s a dentist you like (ahem, Gainesville Dental Associates), and this dentist you like participates within the insurance company’s network — that makes it easy; you’ll simply choose a straightforward plan and continue with your treatment plan as needed.